 Making its debut in 1876 in the second saga of Impressionist exhibitions, Woman with a Parasol – Madame Monet and Her Son is a brilliant display of Monet’s ability to transfer his new style onto his subjects.
 It is reported that the painting was executed in one session for seven hours straight.

-The casual atmosphere evoked by the painting is also special in that it shows us a glimpse into the artist’s personal life and time spent on a day out with his family – as it was.
+The casual atmosphere evoked by the painting is also special in that it shows us a glimpse into the artist’s personal life and time spent on a day out with his family, as it appeared to Monet in real time.

 Le Bateau-Atelier (1876)